rohan-v8rma/data-structures-and-algorithms/README.md

 It is a Last-in-First-Out data structure.

-It consists of a an array whose size is set by the user and can't be changed along with a top pointer to point to the 'top of the stack' or the last filled element.
+It consists of an array whose size is set by the user and can't be changed along with a top pointer to point to the 'top of the stack' or the last filled element.

 ### Stack Operations